aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - **Independent of any external agency.** Your BRs do not know anything about the interfaces to the outside world.

 ![The clean architecture](./images/the-clean-architecture.png)

+#### THE DEPENDENCY RULE

+The circles in the figure above represent different areas of SW.
+The further in you go, the higher level the SW becomes.
+The outer circles are mechanisms, the inner – policies.

+The overriding rule that makes this architecture work is the **dependency rule**:

+> SC deps must point only inward, toward higher-level policies.

+**Nothing in an inner circle can know anything about and an outer circle.** In particular, the name of anything declared in an outer circler must not be mentioned by the SC in an inner circle.
+This includes functions, classes, variables, or any other named entities. **Outer circles do not impact inner circles.**